-"IVIG in combination with prednisone is more effective in raising the fetal platelet count than IVIG alone in high-risk pregnancies, where the pre-treatment fetal platelet count < $20 \times 10^{+9}$ /l or the affected sibling sustained a peripartum ICH.
-The optimal timing of administration and the dose of prednisone and IVIG is unclear, but studies demonstrating efficacy initiated treatment at 20-26 weeks....From these trials it appears that stratification of patients according to the sibling history, and tailoring of treatment accordingly is safe, allowing a less intensive approach to treatment and monitoring where the sibling platelet count was > $20 \times 10^{+9}$ /l and there was no ICH.
+"IVIG in combination with prednisone is more effective in raising the fetal platelet count than IVIG alone in high-risk pregnancies, where the pre-treatment fetal platelet count < $20 \times 10^9/I$ or the affected sibling sustained a peripartum ICH.
+The optimal timing of administration and the dose of prednisone and IVIG is unclear, but studies demonstrating efficacy initiated treatment at 20-26 weeks....From these trials it appears that stratification of patients according to the sibling history, and tailoring of treatment accordingly is safe, allowing a less intensive approach to treatment and monitoring where the sibling platelet count was > $20 \times 10^9/I$ and there was no ICH.
 Where the sibling platelet counts were lower, or there was a history of ICH more intensive treatment is still associated with significant failure but the combination of IVIG and prednisone is superior to IVIG alone."

 The latest literature search identified 3 studies that were subsequently included in this review that focussed on the efficacy of different antenatal management strategies to prevent serious adverse outcomes of FMAIT in the newborn.
-One study reviews the development of prophylaxis against FMAIT in a screening context and 3 studies involve the use of medical management of women who have been identified as at high risk of their babies developing FMAIT because of a previous affected pregnancy (not screen detected high risk pregnancies).
 The studies are tabulated in appendices 9 to 11.